Singapore bars visitors from Bangladesh, Nepal, Pakistan and Sri Lanka

 The ban starts on May 2 and covers all long-term pass holders and short-term visitors who have been in the four countries in the last 14 days, including transit.

-It will also apply to those who have obtained prior approval for entry into Singapore, said co-chair of the task force Lawrence Wong.
+It will also apply to those who have obtained prior entry approval from Singapore authorities, said co-chair of the task force Lawrence Wong.

 Those with recent travel history to the four countries, who are serving a 14-day stay-home notice in Singapore as of May 3, will have this extended by another seven days at dedicated stay-home facilities.